President Biden's First Press Conference

-Category: World Politics Hits: 6Washington Post: More than two months into his term, President Biden plans Thursday to hold his first formal news conference at the White House, as his fledging administration grapples with mass shootings, an influx of migrants at the border and an ongoing battle with the coronavirus pandemic.
+Category: World Politics Hits: 8Washington Post: More than two months into his term, President Biden plans Thursday to hold his first formal news conference at the White House, as his fledging administration grapples with mass shootings, an influx of migrants at the border and an ongoing battle with the coronavirus pandemic.
 Biden is scheduled to appear at 1:15 p.m.
 Eastern time in the East Room.
 Share your responses below in comments by logging in to Insticator below:

 Read more https://crooksandliars.com/2021/03/watch-live-president-bidens-first-press